-- An integrated system of care is required and current international trends are for a continuum of care approach from acute inpatient care through to sub-acute, day programs, residential, rehabilitation, outreach and community based services - access to community treatment being important in any system of care including assertive outreach services and - a growing evidence base for predominantly outpatient based interventions for emerging personality disorder (Gowers 2005).
+- An integrated system of care is required and current international trends are for a continuum of care approach - adequate community treatment being important in any system of care including assertive outreach services and - there is a growing evidence base for predominantly outpatient based interventions for emerging personality disorder (Gowers 2005).

-The parts of a continuum with an evidence base include inpatient units, day programs, residential treatment, intensive mobile outreach services and community clinics.
+The parts of a continuum with an evidence base are inpatient units, day programs, residential treatment, intensive mobile outreach services and community clinics.
 Inpatient treatment has been influenced internationally by managed care funding, an adoption of treating adolescents in the least restrictive environment and the concern that there is the risk of potential harm by an admission e.g. regression.
 This had led to a significant decrease to average length of stay with the average being under five days (Carlisle 2012).
 Of note, acute inpatient adolescent units treat adolescents with multiple risks and severe presentations (Tongue 2008, Usman 2014).
 A number of factors have been found to be consistently associated with improvement, including involvement of the family in intervention, a coherent framework of management on the ward and the availability of community services.

-A consistent finding in the literature is that length of stay in an adolescent unit has not been found to be a consistent factor in treatment outcomes (Blank 2000, Hansen-Bauer 2011).
-Whilst some authors have noted an increase in re-admission rates with briefer length of stay, in general, this is affected by the level of community services available to the young person on discharge.
-Outcome studies of acute inpatient units show improvement in a number of domains post discharge with maintenance of improvement being influenced by availability and access to community interventions.
+A consistent finding has been that length of stay in an adolescent unit has not been a consistent factor in outcome (Blank 2000, Hansen-Bauer 2011).
+Whilst some authors have noted an increase in re-admission rates with briefer length of stay, in general this is affected by the level of community services available.
+The outcomes studies of acute inpatient units show an improvement in a number of domains post discharge and with maintenance of this improvement being influenced by community intervention.
 Reviews note that inpatient units remain essential treatment settings for selected adolescents (Garrison 2006) with evidence of good clinical outcomes (Hanssen-Bauer 2011, Mathai 2009).